Table of Contents

 Since a bill of sale is not always required in vehicle sales transactions, only two copies, one for the buyer, and one for the seller, should do.
 However, in vessel transactions and vehicle transactions where bills of sale are necessary, an extra copy will need to be filed with the Boat, ATV, and Snowmobile Registration Bureau or the RMV.

 Bills of sale in Massachusetts, while sometimes required, do not have to be notarized.
-While Massachusetts does provide a bill of sale form, you can also hand-draft your own, or use free templates that you can download online.
+While Massachusetts does provide a form, you can also hand-draft your own, or use a custom vehicle bill of sale template.
 All bills of sale, however, should contain the following criteria:

 - The names, contact information, and signatures of the buyer and seller